Dubai to Oman Road Trip in 2026: Updated Guide to Visa, Orange Card, Border Crossings, Bus Timings & More

 Only professions approved by the Royal Oman Police can apply for the online visa.
 There are more than 30 professions eligible for the e-Visa.
 But if a GCC resident’s occupation is not eligible for an e-Visa, he or she must apply for a sponsored tourist visa.

-This is another important thing to keep in mind before embarking on that highly anticipated Dubai to Oman road trip.
+This is another important thing to keep in mind before embarking on that highly anticipated Dubai to Muscat Oman road trip.
 It is the Orange Card, also referred to as motor insurance for Oman.
 You should first check if your existing car insurance covers driving in Oman.

 If it does, you can request the card.
 It is nothing but a car insurance certificate valid in Oman.
 This is usually free of charge and can be presented as a physical card or as an emailed electronic format.
 Travellers can request the card from their insurer.